-ways forward.
-Gender and Social metasion

-6:00 pm Day break
+6:00 pm Day break 7:00 pm onwards Film screen

-7:00 pm onwards Film screening "Participatory gender Training" and Cultural /role plays by the participants -Freedom to build partnership across countries-Bangladesh, India, Nepal)
+Film screening "Participatory gender Training" and Cultural /role plays by the participants -Freedom to build partnership across countries-Bangladesh, India, Nepal)

 8:30 pm Dinner

-9:30 pm to 10:00 pm day.
+9:30 pm to 10:00 pm Core group sits tog day.

-Core group sits together to discuss day's work and plan for the next
+- Core group sits together to discuss day's work and plan for the next - in collectivesActivity with pictures on roles in collectives who does

-- Facilitated discussion on Gender and Social Inclusion issues in collectives - Activity with pictures on roles in collectives who does what?
+Facilitated discussion on Gender and Social Inclusion issues

+Activity with pictures on roles in collectives - who does what?
 How can we better promote social inclusion (diverse gender, age, caste)?